 This section defines what services are reimbursable for individuals with a gambling problem.

-Services that are reimbursed on an hourly basis can include up to 10 minutes of documentation.
-For example, Education could be a session 50 minutes in length with 10 additional minutes utilized for documentation.
-Services rendered on a 30 minute basis can include up to 5 minutes of documentation.
+Services reimbursed on an hourly basis can include up to 10 minutes of documentation.
+For example, Education could be a 50-minute session with 10 additional minutes utilized for documentation.
+Services rendered on a 30-minute basis can include up to 5 minutes of documentation.

-Partial unit billing is not permitted unless otherwise specified.
+Partial unit billing is not permitted.